googleapis/google-cloud-cpp/google/cloud/bigtable/README.md

 ```
 <!-- inject-quickstart-end -->

-* Packaging maintainers or developers that prefer to install the library in a
+* Packaging maintainers or developers who prefer to install the library in a
   fixed directory (such as `/usr/local` or `/opt`) should consult the
   [packaging guide](/doc/packaging.md).
 * Developers wanting to use this client library as part of a larger CMake or